 Year 6 Play Leader Training

-Thank you to Mandy our school sport coordinator, who came in to deliver play leader training to our Year 6 pupils.
+Thank you to Mandy our School Sport Coordinator (SSCO), who came in to deliver play leader training to our Year 6 pupils.
 During the course, they had the opportunity to think creatively to create games and activities that can be used during playtimes across the school.
 Mandy commented on the games created and how she had never seen some of these before.
 All of the children left the training enthused and excited to try out these with other pupils.

 Congratulations to the two pupils who attended the Dodgeball Leadership training at Frodsham Leisure Centre.
 Both children really enjoyed this experience and came back to school full of ideas and red faces!
 They learnt how to play, how to set out the area and how it can be adapted to work with other children and year groups.
 We are really looking forward to using these leaders in future PE sessions and potentially an after school club.